 So my LP-10 is back to life now and I really enjoy playing on this five octave non-dynamic keyboard.
 I like the Piano and the E-Piano sound which are really nice and warm even without the chorus.
 The LP-10 is also great for bass sounds with its precise and strong attack and adjustable decay.

-The instrument's sound is based on the TMS3615 which was popular in a variety of organs of that time.
-It is also comparable to the Vermona E-Piano (repair and review here) though some of the features differ.
+The instrument's sound is based on the TMS3615 which was popular in a variety of instruments of that time, among them a lot of organs.
+It is also comparable to the Vermona E-Piano (repair and review here) though some of the features differ, sound e.g. is stronger and much more of a synth while the Vermona device sounds a bit cheap.

 Feel free to leave questions or comments below.